MarkusMusch/backtest/README.md

 	<img src="https://github.com/MarkusMusch/backtest/blob/main/images/BTCBUSD_1h.png" />
 	</p>

     > The backtest in the image above shows the return curve optimized for maximal Sharpe ratio on the first 75% of the data and the equity curve of the same strategy on the test data together with the median and 90% confidence interval of 250 samples bootstraped from the returns of the optimal strategy in the training data.
+On the right hand side a table with performance metrics for the equity curve on the test data is being shown.

 ## Installation